 A custom operating system (OS) gives Android DevOps teams significantly greater control over system behavior and updates.
 You have the potential for full control of the device experience appearance, performance, custom recovery, and you can also achieve improved support for new features, firmware, hardware, and functionality.

 1. Superior Support for Hardware and Peripherals

-A custom OS can be crucial to successfully deploy single-purpose use cases which involve non-traditional Android hardware or peripheral devices.
+An operating system can be crucial for successfully deploying single-purpose use cases, which involve non-traditional Android hardware or peripheral devices.
 Stock Android OS may not support programming boards or single-board computers or other hardware with different components.
-Custom Android OS provides the flexibility to add support for any new hardware device or component.
+Custom Android OS provides the flexibility to add support for any new supported device or hardware component.

 2. Less Bloatware

-Tablets and smartphones with stock Android OS are typically shipped from the manufacturer loaded up with bloatware – or, unneeded apps that are installed automatically the first time a device is booted up.
+Tablets and smartphones with the latest version of the stock Android OS are typically shipped from the manufacturer loaded up with bloatware – or, unneeded apps that are installed automatically the first time a device is booted up.
 Bloatware isn’t necessary for single-purpose device use cases.
 It takes up device memory, and in some cases, bloatware apps could be a security risk.